 Located in Pittsburgh, PA

-|Alternate Names:||Department of the Insane in the Western Pennsylvania Hospital of Pittsburgh, Dixmont Hospital for the Insane
+- Also Known As:Department of the Insane in the Western Pennsylvania Hospital of Pittsburgh, Dixmont Hospital for the Insane

-Dixmont State was once known as the Department of the Insane in the Western Pennsylvania Hospital of Pittsburgh back when it was opened in 1862, with an initial population of 113 patients.
-It was one of the earlier asylums built on the Kirkbride plan, with three crooked wings stretching to each side of administration; one wing for male and the other for female patients.
-By the end of the 1800's, the resident population grew to over 1,200 and a nursing school was established in 1895.
+The old Dixmont hospital once went by the lengthy title of the "Department of the Insane in the Western Pennsylvania Hospital of Pittsburgh" when it was opened in 1862 with an initial population of 113 patients.
+It was one of the earlier asylums in the U.S. built on the Kirkbride plan, with three crooked wings stretching from each side of a central administration area; one wing for male and the other for female patients.
+By the end of the 1800s, the resident population grew to over 1,200 and a nursing school was established in 1895.
 In 1907, the hospital legally separated from the Western Pennsylvania Hospital and became known as Dixmont Hospital for the Insane, named after Dorothea Dix, a pioneer in advocating the humane treatment of the mentally ill.

 As with most asylums in the country during this time, Dixmont became overcrowded to the point that it was not accepting new admissions.
 During the Great Depression, the hospital tried to sustain itself by paying employees with room and board rather than salaries, and sold any crafts made by patients for extra income.
 By 1946, the state stepped in to take control of the failing institution, and the name changed to the more familiar moniker Dixmont State Hospital.